Serving Those Who Serve Others

 The project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under UB6HP27880 and Affordable Care Act (ACA) Public Health Training Centers.

-To be considered for this award program, check back in September for the 2018 online application information and deadline, using the link below.
+To be considered for this award program, please fill out the application before the December 30, 2017 deadline, using the link below.
 We are looking to offer our expertise and services in 2018 working with organizations that:

 - Have an uplifting vision of a better world